 Operator

-The next questions coming from [indiscernible].
+The next question is coming from [indiscernible].

 Unidentified Analyst

 Hello, I have two questions, but they're interlinked.
-So if we could -- [indiscernible] only if you could help us on the bridge for steel euro in 2023.
+So if we could -- I wonder if you could help us on the bridge for Steel Europe in 2023.
 In terms of some of the maybe the macro economic assumptions that you're embedding into your guidance, obviously, coming, coming out of Q4 from €221 million EBIT to a guidance that's in the mid single digits.
 I wonder if you could just maybe give us some clarity on how you are thinking about the H1 versus H2.
 And then the second part of the question, it relates to where we are in terms of energy pricing with current steel prices and energy prices, are you expecting further capacity curtailments through your business in 2023?

 Klaus Keysberg

 Yes, so, the first question I think was give us more guidance on the guidance.
 So, that I mean, I think what we see now is that our sales for the moment is comparatively quiet, okay, because we have this long-term contract.
-And the next relevant date will be the first of January, where we do [indiscernible] associate and quite a substantial portion for the next coming longer term.
+And the next relevant date will be the first of January, where we do negotiate a substantial portion for the next coming longer terms.
 We're ready to say something, but of course, it is very crucial to even in this price environment, we are in here to reflect on the factor costs and energy costs we see here.
 So, I think I can go more into detail of course, we have our assumptions here and of course, we know how these things come together.
 So, at the moment, in this current quarter of the fiscal year, of course, we are as expected, and as you know, we have our price base is somewhat some kind of quiet fix.
 During the year, of course, your question regarding this capacity, I think you're referring to that some of our competitors already shut down a blast, not a blast to be clear, but a blast and electric actuates, some of them did.
 This is not something we are going to do, because we have the availability to we could we can reduce our glasswork capacity to a certain extent and therefore, we can also leave with the capacity.
 And at the moment of course, that is a typical time of the year that volumes are not so high.
 And of course, you can make some assumptions what is going to be in the next fiscal.
 What is going to be in the next calendar year?
 We will we will have our opinion on this.
 And it's fair to say that if we consider energy prices, if we consider our expecting prices to the customers and if we consider also the volumes, we see in the rest of the year.
-We will come to that what we guided to you So, but to be honest, and I have to [indiscernible] I cannot be more precise on this [indiscernible].
+We will come to that what we guided to you So, but to be honest, and I have to -- excuse me, I cannot be more precise on this at this point at this time.
 So -- but of course, volumes will not be as high as we could do.
-This is [indiscernible] as we will be.
+This is also there.
+And would be -- our guidance.

 Unidentified Analyst